nicolaslab/per-he-publications/README.md

 ## Acknowledgements

-This site was inspired by the [MVLS Learning, Teaching and Scholarship Network publications page](https://mvls-lts.github.io/outputs/), which demonstrated this approach for a different research community.
+This site was inspired by the University of Glasgow's [MVLS Learning, Teaching and Scholarship Network publications page](https://mvls-lts.github.io/outputs/), which demonstrated this approach for a different research community.
 We are grateful to its authors for making their [source code](https://github.com/mvls-lts/outputs) openly available.

 ---